saltwatersardine/R-Projects/Install-&-Load-R-Packages.md

 Some popular `R` packages include:

-**ggplot2:** A powerful package for creating complex and customizable graphics.
+- **ggplot2:** A powerful package for creating complex and customizable graphics./
-**dplyr:** A package for data manipulation, making it easier to work with data frames.
+- **dplyr:** A package for data manipulation, making it easier to work with data frames./
-**tidyr:** A package to help tidy data, reorganizing and cleaning it for easier analysis.
+- **tidyr:** A package to help tidy data, reorganizing and cleaning it for easier analysis./
-**stringr:** A package for working with strings, providing user-friendly functions for text manipulation.
+- **stringr:** A package for working with strings, providing user-friendly functions for text manipulation./
-**lubridate:** A package to simplify working with dates and times in R.
+- **lubridate:** A package to simplify working with dates and times in R.

 `Quick list of useful R packages` (https://support.rstudio.com/hc/en-us/articles/201057987-Quick-list-of-useful-R-packages) is RStudio Support’s list of useful packages with installation instructions and functionality descriptions.